aanarchyy/wifite-mod-pixiewps/README.md

 #ToDo
     Add mdk3 support
     Add default pin calculations and options
-    Add option to attempt pin on sucessful pixiewps attack
+    Add option to attempt pin on sucessful pixiewps attack if -ponly flag used